 In 2014, HRWC established the Huron River Dam Managers Network.
 The network consists of representatives from the entities operating the Huron River’s 17 dams.
 Together they develop recreational, hydropower, and ecological flow targets.
-The dam managers utilize the hydrologic data from the sensor network to inform the targets and dam management decisions in an effort to protect public safety and aquatic ecosystems.
+The dam managers utilize the hydrologic data from the sensor network to inform dam management decisions for protecting public safety and aquatic ecosystems.

 The sensors are also paired with HRWC’s automatic water samplers (autosamplers) at three long-term sites across Wayne, Livingston, and Washtenaw counties.
 The sensor and autosampler work together to monitor flow and collect water samples under optimal storm conditions.
 This enables the collection of storm data without the need or risk of unnecessary manual oversight and travel.
 The flow and water quality data collected by the nodes and autosamplers determines the timing and quantity of pollution entering streams, helping to improve stormwater management.

-Together, HRWC and the Open-Storm team have made strides in expanding and improving the sensor network.
+Together, HRWC and the Digital Water Lab team have made strides in expanding and improving the sensor network.
 The partnerships will continue to explore the potential of sensor networks and lead the way for smarter water management in the Huron.